sellamiy/GPiD-Framework/README.md

 ## GPiD ##

-GPiD is an (prime) implicate generator modulo theories
+GPiD is a (prime) implicate generator modulo theories.
+See [1] for more details.

 ## Ilinva ##

 Ilinva is a loop-invariant generator using abduction and GPiD as its main abduction engine.
+See [2] for more details.

 ## Available Solver Interfaces ##